 The subject teacher should refer to the following scenarios for initial guidance.
-If the subject teacher is confident from their professional judgement that any suspected misconduct is unintentional, they should offer the student the possibility of re-submitting updated work.
+If the subject teacher is confident from their professional judgement that any suspected misconduct is unintentional, they should offer the student the possibility of resubmitting updated work.

-The Principal and the Diploma Programme Coordinator should be informed that this has occurred for consistent records to be maintained.
+The Head of School and the Diploma Programme Coordinator should be informed that this has occurred for consistent records to be maintained.

-Should the suspected misconduct appear intentional or outside of the guidance, the subject teacher must inform the Principal and the IB Diploma Programme.
+Should the suspected misconduct appear intentional or outside of the guidance, the subject teacher must inform the Head of School and the IB Diploma Programme.